Combined-cycle electric power plant

 The power plant will be spread across a 50-acre area with a separate building to house the power generating equipment.
 It will be installed with two 327MW J-series natural gas turbines supplied by Mitsubishi.

-The M501J gas turbines have a combined-cycle efficiency of 62% and reliability of 99%, and use the latest emission control technology to generate electricity that meets all environmental standards and permits set by the local and federal laws.
+The M501J gas turbines have a combined-cycle efficiency of 62% and reliability of 99%.
+They use the latest emission control technology to generate electricity that meets all environmental standards and permits according to both local and federal laws.

-Additional infrastructure at the facility will include a 500kV switchyard, and a switching station and generators.
-New power transmission lines 1.5mi (2.41km) in length will also be installed to connect the plant to the electric grid.
+Additional infrastructure at the facility will include a 500kV switchyard, along with a switching station and generators.
+New power transmission lines 1.5 miles (2.41km) in length will also be installed to connect the plant to the electric grid.

 Natural gas will be supplied through an existing natural gas pipeline to two new short delivery pipelines, which will further transfer the gas from the pipeline to the plant.

-Natural gas will be fired to drive the gas turbine-generators, while the exhaust heat will be captured by a heat recovery steam generator, which will use the heat to generate steam.
+Natural gas will be fired to drive the gas turbine-generators, while the exhaust heat will be captured by a heat recovery steam generator (HRSG), which will use the heat to generate steam.

 Water required for the plant’s operation will be supplied from the municipal water treatment plant with the consent of Municipal Authority of Westmoreland County.